atrosekta/rust-electrical-wiki/content/storage.md

 ---

 Batteries can accept incoming power at the same time they are sending power out.
 Charging rate is dependent on the amount of power coming in, with an efficiency of 80%.

-Example: 20rW from a Solar Panel \* 0.8 = 16rW usable through a battery.
-Example: If your Medium Battery is supplying 16rW to a circuit, you want to give the battery a minimum of 20rW so it doesn’t lose any charge.
+> *Example:* 20rW from a Solar Panel \* 0.8 = 16rW usable through a battery.

+> *Example:* If your Medium Battery is supplying 16rW to a circuit,
+  you want to give the battery a minimum of 20rW so it doesn’t lose any charge.

 It is recommended to supply slightly more than you need if you want to charge the battery.

-1rW will charge a Large Battery in 34 IRL days.
+1rw will charge a Large Battery in 34 IRL days.

-When a battery is depleted because it is not receiving enough power, no power is output until it charges up for a couple seconds before outputting to the connected circuit.
+When a battery is depleted because it is not receiving enough power,
+no power is outputed until it charges up for a couple seconds before outputting to the connected circuit.
 The battery still not receiving enough power will deplete in a second and the process repeats.
 If the circuit after a battery is turning on and off, you do not have enough power charging your batteries.

 When they get picked up, they lose 25% HP but retain their current capacity.
 This means if a large battery has a full charge, when you pick it up and place it back down, it will still have a full charge.

-Batteries have something called Active Usage and components have something called Power Consumption. this have [ its own section ]().
+Batteries have something called Active Usage and components have something called Power Consumption. this have [ its own section ](concepts.html#battery-active-usage-vs-actual-power-consumed).

 ![](images/battery-footprint.png)